 Sometimes, checking through your Twitter updates (follow us via @placebrandobs) really can be inspiring, especially when you come across an article like the one below by Josh Jost (@joshjost), ethics and identity consultant based in London.

-His observations about the end of branding as we know it, and the need to put ethics and “walking the talk” back into the equation, well I believe this couldn’t be more topical, also for place brands and efforts aimed at branding cities, countries or tourist destinations.
+His observations about the end of branding as we know it, and the need to put ethics and “walking the talk” back into the equation, couldn’t be more timely for efforts aimed at branding cities, countries or tourist destinations.

 Joshua starts with the observation that “branding as we know it today is dying.
 These aren’t just whispers from the fringe but discussions in mainstream journals ranging from Wired Magazine to the Harvard Business Review.
 And though they all agree that it doesn’t work anymore, what they disagree on is the solution.”